Trump tells prayer breakfast he wants to root out 'anti-Christian bias' and urges 'bring God back'

 Trump, at both venues, reflected on having a bullet coming within a hair’s breadth of killing him at a rally in Butler, Pennsylvania, last year, telling lawmakers and attendees, “It changed something in me, I feel."

 “I feel even stronger," he continued.
 "I believed in God, but I feel, I feel much more strongly about it.
 Something happened.”
-Speaking later at a separate prayer breakfast sponsored by a private group at a hotel, he remarked, “it was God that saved me.'
+Speaking later at the prayer breakfast sponsored by a private group at a hotel, he remarked, “it was God that saved me.'

 He drew laughs at the Capitol event when he expressed gratitude that the episode “didn’t affect my hair.”